sethdford/memory-bank/CURSOR-INTEGRATION.md

-# 🧠 Roo Code Memory Bank + Cursor Custom Modes
+# 🧠 Memory Bank + Cursor Custom Modes

 **Revolutionary AI-Assisted Development with Persistent Context**

-This integration brings the powerful Roo Code Memory Bank system to Cursor's new custom mode feature, providing seamless persistent context across development sessions with specialized AI assistants for different development tasks.
+This integration brings the powerful Memory Bank system to Cursor's new custom mode feature, providing seamless persistent context across development sessions with specialized AI assistants for different development tasks.

 ## 🎯 What This Integration Provides